SkoolNotes/Taproot/2020HIST201/KBhHIST201Ottomans1500.md

 * Huge landmass
 * Large army (and, large cannons + siege trains)
     * Strong Navy! => deployed frequently in the Black Sea, Constantinople, North Africa

+The Ottoman empire grew from small size.
+However, with Syria and Egypt shrinking 16th century, Ottomans became the biggest Muslim empire.
+Its less medieval nature represented more the new age, centralized monarchy

 ## The Rise